Spain’s 2026 Immigration Regularization: Who Qualifies and How to Apply | Remitly

 Why Banking Matters, Especially for Sending Money Home

-Here’s something that doesn’t always make the immigration headlines: a huge share of undocumented migrants in Spain are regularly sending money back to family in Latin America, North Africa, and elsewhere.
-Without a bank account, that means cash, informal networks, or wire transfers, which may involve higher costs or varying exchange rates.
-The kind of fees that add up fast when you’re already stretched thin.
+Here’s something that doesn’t always make the immigration headlines: many people in Spain are regularly sending money back to family in Latin America, North Africa, and elsewhere.
+Without a bank account, that could mean cash, informal networks, or wire transfers, which may involve high costs.

-With a Spanish bank account, migrants can use services like Remitly to send money through an app to Argentina, Colombia, Dominican Republic, Venezuela, Morocco, Honduras, Ecuador and dozens of other countries with visibility into fees and exchange rates before confirming.
+Instead, migrants can use services like Remitly to send money digitally to countries including Argentina, Colombia, the Dominican Republic, Venezuela, Morocco, Honduras, and Ecuador.

 It’s worth getting banking sorted before the permit even arrives, so everything is ready to go from day one.